xgrommx/rx-book/content/getting_started_with_rxjs/creating_and_querying_observable_sequences/creating_and_subscribing_to_simple_observable_sequences.md

 # Creating and Subscribing to Simple Observable Sequences #

-You do not need to implement the `Observable` class manually to create an observable sequences.
+You do not need to implement the `Observable` class manually to create an observable sequence.
 Similarly, you do not need to implement `Observer` either to subscribe to a sequence.
 By installing the Reactive Extension libraries, you can take advantage of the `Observable` type which provides many operators for you to create a simple sequence with zero, one or more elements.
 In addition, RxJS provides an overloaded `subscribe` method which allows you to pass in `onNext`, `onError` and `onCompleted` function handlers.

 ## Creating a sequence from scratch ##

-Before getting into many operators, let's look at how to create an `Observable` from scratch using the [`Rx.Observable.create`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md#rxobservablecreatesubscribe) method.
+Before getting into many operators, let's look at how to create an `Observable` from scratch using the [`Rx.Observable.create`](https://github.com/Reactive-Extensions/RxJS/tree/master/doc/api/core/operators/create.md) method.

 First, we need to ensure we reference the core `rx.js` file.